 The Monmouthshire & Brecon Canal runs along the side of the Usk Valley into the Brecon Beacons, and its towpath is gradually being upgraded to become a cycle route, NCN 49.
 It's mostly unpaved but smooth and firm.

 The Beacons scenery is every bit as fine as you might expect, though much of the canal is tree-lined so you won't have a continuous view of the mountains.
-The towpath is cyclable all the way into Brecon though it's not yet all been upgraded to NCN standard: long-term ambitions are for the route to continue over to Llandeilo and Carmarthen.
+The towpath is cyclable all the way into Brecon, though it's not yet all been upgraded to NCN standard; a hybrid or gravel bike will be fine except in the wettest weather.

 Following a busy holiday waterway through a National Park means that this route is well supplied for cafés, pubs and accommodation, making it particularly suitable for a family cycling short break.